 \section{Introduction}

-Quantum many-body systems, when brought to non-zero temperatures, give rise to interesting dynamical features.
+Quantum many-body systems, when brought to nonzero temperatures, give rise to interesting dynamical features.
 In the low temperature regime, both the quantum and the thermal fluctuations come into play within a quantum critical region.
 However, the quantum counterpart recedes when we move towards higher temperatures.
 Therefore the detection of the phenomena driven by quantum fluctuations, for instance the quantum criticality is generally limited to low temperatures only \citep{sachdev_2011,hofferberth2008,campisi2011, greiner2002,haller2010,zhang2012,guan2013}.
-On the other hand, it opens up a new challenge for tracing the imprint of quantum critical phenomena at finite temperatures \citep{sondhi1997}.
+On the other hand, such detection opens up a new challenge for tracing the imprint of quantum critical phenomena at finite temperatures \citep{sondhi1997}.

 Quantum fidelity has been considered to be a powerful tool in the detection of the quantum phase transition (QPT).
 Defined as a measure of the overlap between the eigenstates of the pre-quench and post-quench Hamiltonians, fidelity can ideally vary from $1$ to $0$.
-For a quench across quantum critical point, this value comes close to zero showing a sharp dip because of the ground states of two phases being structurally different \citep{zanardi2006,zanardi2007jsm,cozzini2007,zhou2008,gu2010,damski2016}.
-Different forms of fidelity has been studied at finite temperatures as well \citep{jacobson2011,zanardi2007,amin2018,quan2009,dai2017,liang2019,michal2021,mera2018} and some of them have been able to detect the quantum critical point by showing non-analyticity in their logarithms at low temperatures \citep{jacobson2011,zanardi2007}.
-Regarding the detection of QPT beyond zero temperature, the quantum coherence has also been shown to be a functional candidate \cite{Li_new}.
-At low temperatures, the absorbed energy is reported to be able to detect the quantum critical region \cite{haldar2020}.
-Another related significant work shows that the expectation value of local order parameters at infinite time shows non analytic behavior at critical points at low temperatures but vanishes as the temperature increases \cite{roy2017}.
-Recently a form of rate function for Loschmidt amplitude studied at finite temperature, has been shown to detect the presence of QPT \cite{Hou222}.
+For a quench across quantum critical point, this value comes close to zero showing a sharp dip because of the structurally different ground states of two phases \citep{zanardi2006,zanardi2007jsm,cozzini2007,zhou2008,gu2010,damski2016}.
+Different forms of fidelity has been studied at finite temperatures as well \citep{jacobson2011,zanardi2007,amin2018,quan2009,dai2017,liang2019,michal2021,mera2018} and some of them have been able to detect the quantum critical point by showing nonanalyticity in their logarithms at low temperatures \citep{jacobson2011,zanardi2007}.